seankross/twilio/cran-comments.md

 ## Release summary

-This is the first attempted CRAN release of twilio 0.1.0.
+This is the third attempted CRAN release of twilio 0.1.0.
+The URL in the `Description` section of the `DESCRIPTION` file has been put between angle brackets.

 ## Test environments